Duke in New York

 Minimum GPA: There is no minimum GPA.

-International Students: Important!
-If you are an international student studying at Duke on a visa (such as F-1), please read these important guidelines and contact the Duke Visa Services Office immediately about obtaining the required CPT or OPT authorization for the internship that is a required part of this U.S.-based program.
+International Students: If you are an international student studying at Duke on a visa (such as F-1), you will need to obtain the required CPT or OPT authorization for the internship that is a required part of this program.
+Please contact Duke Visa Services immediately for assistance.

 Non-Duke students: Non-Duke students are welcome to apply for this program.
 You must be a degree-seeking student in good standing at an accredited college or university.
 Consult your university’s registrar and/or study away advisor for assistance with transfer credit.
 Students who are not matriculated at a college or university are not eligible to participate in Duke’s study away programs.